realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       // Start of program
       function main() {
-         Media doc0        = new Media()  // Since the `Media` class is `open` and not `abstract`, an object can be created from it.
+         Media doc0        = new Media("MyMedia")  // Since the `Media` class is `open` and not `abstract`, an object can be created from it.
-         Media doc1        = new MP3()
+         Media doc1        = new MP3("MyMP3")
-         Media doc2        = new Video()
+         Media doc2        = new Video("MyVideo")
-         ProtectedMP3 doc3 = new ProtectedMP3("MyProtectedMP3.mp3", "MySecretPassword123")  // note that the `ProtectedMP3` type is required to call the `authenticate` method.
+         ProtectedMP3 doc3 = new ProtectedMP3("MyProtectedMP3", "MySecretPassword123")  // note that the `ProtectedMP3` type is required to call the `authenticate` method.

          function playMedia(Media media) {  // Note that the parameter is of type `Media` and not `MP3` or `Video` or `ProtectedMP3`. media.play()
          }

-         playMedia(doc0)            // <-- will print "Playing: MyMedia".
+         playMedia(doc0)            // <-- prints "Playing Unknown Media: MyMedia".
-         playMedia(doc1)            // <-- will print "Playing MP3: MyMP3.mp3".
+         playMedia(doc1)            // <-- prints "Playing MP3: MyMP3.mp3".
-         playMedia(doc2)            // <-- will print "Playing Video: MyVideo.mp4".
+         playMedia(doc2)            // <-- prints "Playing Video: MyVideo.mp4".

-         playMedia(doc3)            // <-- will print "Not Authenticated!".
+         playMedia(doc3)            // <-- prints "Not Authenticated.".
-         doc3.authenticate("MySecretPassword123")  // <-- will print "Authenticated!".
+         doc3.authenticate("MySecretPassword123")  // <-- prints "Authenticated!".
-         playMedia(doc3)            // <-- will print "Playing Protected MP3: MyProtectedMP3.mp3".
+         playMedia(doc3)            // <-- prints "Playing Protected MP3: MyProtectedMP3.mp3".
       }

       main()

       // Output:
-      // Playing: MyMedia
+      // Playing Unknown Media: MyMedia
       // Playing MP3: MyMP3.mp3
       // Playing Video: MyVideo.mp4
       // Not Authenticated!
-      // Authenticated!
+      // Authenticated.
       // Playing Protected MP3: MyProtectedMP3.mp3
        ```
       > - Live Code Example: [How Inheritance Works in Kotlin](src/main/kotlin/inheritanceExample.kt)